Gold, iron, oil, coal—should we count ourselves

 Justified or not, a variety of other concerns have

-prompting minor earthquakes, there were howls of protest over
+prompting a number of small earthquakes, there were howls of protest over

-safety; recent earthquakes in Canada have also been attributed to fracking.
+safety; earthquakes in Canada have also been attributed to fracking.

 What if deep drilling damaged people's homes or offices?